 The classic story we hear over and over: a realtor starts excitedly building a bot.
 Three weeks — he's thrilled.
 Month one — he has something working.
 Month two — Facebook changes something, breaks.
 He fixes it.
 Month three — one account banned.
 Month four — three more accounts.
 Month five — he checks every morning whether the script is running, wastes 30 minutes.
 Month six — wakes up at night to fix a bug.
 Month seven — calls us.

 We migrate him within 24–48 hours.
 Accounts go into BuzzPost, get isolated profiles, start posting.
 A week later, he barely remembers he had a DIY bot.
+And this isn't a one-off — it's how almost every DIY customer ends up with us.

 Summary